nordeim/saas-platform/PRD-qd-3-appendix.md

+# Meticulous Comparative Analysis: PRD-q-3 vs PRD-d-3

+## Executive Summary

-I **validate your assessment as accurate and strategically sound**.
+After exhaustive analysis of both PRDs, I **validate your assessment as accurate and strategically sound**.
 PRD-q-3 (NexusCore v3.1) offers superior Singapore-specific regulatory architecture, while PRD-d-3 (NexusCore v3.0) provides essential production infrastructure that PRD-q-3 critically depends upon but does not define.

 **The Verdict:** A pure implementation of PRD-q-3 would **fail at runtime** due to missing model dependencies.
 The **Strict Merge Strategy** is not merely recommended—it is **architecturally required**.